• Recipient of the Grand Prix at the Golden Phoenix International Competition (St Petersburg, 2007)

 Director and choreographer of the rock show Wings of Gryphon (2018) of the Concord Orchestra at St Petersburg’s Ice Palace.

-Ustyantsev has collaborated with theatres in St Petersburg, Krasnodar, Novosibirsk, Omsk and Almaty (Kazakhstan).
+Ustyantsev has collaborated with theatres in St Petersburg, Krasnodar, Novosibirsk and Omsk as well as in Almaty (Kazakhstan).